 Linking product ranges

 This leads to customized solutions, on which ever more large and small utilities, start-ups, energy cooperatives and communities are relying.
-SENEC, a subsidiary of EnBW, is pursuing an innovative approach to the sale and generation of renewable energy.
+SENEC, a subsidiary of EnBW, is pursuing an innovative approach in Germany to the sale and generation of renewable energy.
 They offer solar modules, home battery storage and wallboxes, which are integrated with the SENEC.Cloud.
 Specifically: If you generate more electricity than you need in the summer, you can feed the surplus into the SENEC.Cloud.
 In the less sunny winter months, you get it back.
 In this way, the customer is not exposed to rising electricity prices.
 The technological platform for the entire package is EnBW‘s new IT infrastructure, which is geared to customer-specific products.
 SENEC’s home storage solutions were taken into account during development.
 The various product ranges are growing ever closer together.
 In the future, customers will no longer have just one product.
 They could, for example, have an e-mobility solution and a solar energy installation with home storage – the link being made via powercloud.

 A simple solution for a complex energy market